Toloka/docs/en/toloka-apps/index.md

 # About

-Ready-to-go is useful if you need to quickly solve a problem and don't want to spend time on running a project on the platform itself.
+Bespoke solutions are useful if you need to quickly solve a problem and don't want to spend time on running a project on the platform itself.

 Select the problem to solve, fill out an application form for creating a project, and upload your data: the service will configure the project for you, create a task interface, and find performers.
 All you have to do is run your project and get the labeling results.

 #|
 ||**[Getting started](concepts/quickstart.md)**

-Create your first ready-to-go project
+Create your first bespoke project

 **[Downloading the results](concepts/download-results.md)**